ejolly/pymer4/README.md

 [![Build Status](https://travis-ci.org/ejolly/pymer4.svg?branch=master)](https://travis-ci.org/ejolly/pymer4)
 # pymer4

-Love mixed-modeling using lme4 in R but prefer to work in the scientific Python ecosystem?
+Love multi-level-modeling using lme4 in R but prefer to work in the scientific Python ecosystem?
 Then this package has got you covered!
 It's a small convenience package wrapping the basic functionality of [lme4](https://github.com/lme4/lme4)\*.
 \* *Currently this only includes linear and logit models*

+This package can also estimate standard, robust, and permuted regression models\*
+\* *Currently this only includes linear models*

 #### Documentation
 Current documentation and usage examples can be found [here](http://eshinjolly.com/pymer4/).